fioprotocol/fio-devhub/_docs/how-to/mapping.md

 }
 ```

-To map FIO Address to an IBAN bank account:
+To map FIO Crypto Handle to an IBAN bank account:
 ```
 {
 	"chain_code": "FIAT",